Blagoveshchensk: Transportation

 The city is served by a branch highway and railway connecting it to Belogorsk on the Trans-Siberian Railway and Trans-Siberian Highway.
 It is also served by a river port.
 On the other side of the Amur River is Heihe, Heilongjiang Province, China, which is the starting point of China National Highway 202 that goes south to Harbin and Dalian.
 Ignatyevo Airport, located 20 km northwest of the city center, serves domestic destinations.

 The Blagoveshchensk–Heihe Bridge, completed at the end of 2019, includes a 2-lane highway bridge over the Amur to link Blagoveshchensk and Heihe.

-The world's first international cable car to Heihe has also been proposed to open in 2022.
+The world's first international cable car to Heihe was previously proposed in 2019, with plans that it could have opened in 2022.